Ibrahimghali/Dynamic-kpi-dashboard/README.md

-# MongoDB + Trino + Superset — Dynamic & Scalable Dashboarding
+# Dynamic & Scalable Dashboarding

 This project provides a simple and scalable architecture to **connect Apache Superset to MongoDB via Trino**, enabling **dynamic dashboards** based on data-driven KPI definitions.